matomo-org/developer-documentation/docs/5.x/translations.md

 ### Don't try to reduce the amount of translation keys

-Sometimes you have repetitive translations like `Choose the site` and `Choose the user` and you might be tempted to rather use a translation key for `The %s` for the translation and then pass different words for the replaceholder like `translate('Choose the %s', 'site')` and `translate('Choose the %s', 'user')`.
+Sometimes you have repetitive translations like `Choose the site` and `Choose the user` and you might be tempted to rather use a translation key for `The %s` for the translation and then pass different words for the placeholder like `translate('Choose the %s', 'site')` and `translate('Choose the %s', 'user')`.
 We recommend not doing this as it can lead to poorly translated text.
 For example in other languages there might be many different words for `The` (like `der`, `die` and `das` in German).
 Also using upper and lower case might differ depending on the language.
 We therefore recommend not trying to reduce the amount of translation keys using placeholders and rather use a translation key for each sentence.

 ## Translations in PHP